Blog Post

 Well, as with most things in life, there is maintenance.
 From that Fezzari mountain bike you purchased, to that new Honda Accord, to that new Mac computer on your desk, and that printer that sits next to it, to your favorite fishing reel, and your favorite 12 gauge duck hunting shotgun.
 Anything that is mechanical needs to be serviced which includes all of your appliances; dishwasher, washing machine, reverse osmosis, and water softener.

 Now, you may be a person who is a severe procrastinator, or completely unaware that such things need to be done, or a fastidious OCD person who is on top of it.
 Which ever it is, your water softener needs to be serviced regularly.
 Why?
 Well, the enemy, hard water, enters your home via the main water line which has its beginnings in a well deep in the ground somewhere where it has dissolved calcium, magnesium, iron, and other minerals.
-This is then sucked up from the ground through pumps and passed through a treatment plan which filters some sediment out of it, disinfected with chlorine, and then shot through the piping system to your home, where it may even pick up some other contaminants, and then enters your home and goes directly to your kitchen sink, toilets, showers, and some of it via your hot water heater.
+This is then sucked up from the ground through pumps and passed through a treatment plant which filters some sediment out of it, is disinfected with chlorine, and then shot through the piping system to your home, where it may even pick up some other contaminants, and then enters your home and goes directly to your kitchen sink, toilets, showers, and some of it via your hot water heater.

 This water, which now has these fixture damaging minerals in it, begin to take their toll on your water using appliances and fixtures wearing them down, destroying fragile components such as o-rings and gaskets, and leaving their white ugly stains on and around your brush nickel faucets, your black refrigerator drip trays and on your european frameless glass shower doors.
 They also become lodged in your water heater eating it up and along the inside of your pipes wearing them down as well.
 Hence, the water softener.
 It truly is the hero of your dishwasher, wishing machine, shower faucets, and inner workings of your toilet.
 They love your water softener.